Secrets to a Profitable Band Fundraiser

 - How much money did you actually raise and how did that compare to the goals you set?

-- Were you happy with the level of involvement of the members?
+- Were you also happy with the level of involvement of the members?
 If not, review the section above for pointers!

 - How would you rate the amount of return you got for the effort put out?
 Should you consider a different type of drive?